Involuntary Childlessness and Depression – Is it Time to Talk?

 It’s a tricky issue.
 On one hand, if you are childless after many private battles with both your body and your hopes, you might not want the world to know how upset you are.

-Or you might have spent so much time hiding what you are going through – the fertility tests, the alternative treatments, the IVF, the praying and pleading to whatever gods that be – that it’s become a bad habit.
+Or you might have spent so much time hiding what you are going through – the fertility tests, the alternative treatments, the attempts at an IVF pregnancy, the praying and pleading to whatever gods that be – that it’s become a bad habit.
 Now that you need support, you don’t know how to start talking.

 On the other hand are those who love you and want support you but who might have children, feel guilty, and just not know how to approach you.